President Donald Trump offered hope for the future of the United Nations

 As he talked about the U.N.'s potential, Trump, a New York native, noted that he "actually saw great potential across the street," where a building bearing his name stands.

-Arriving to his first General Assembly, Trump previewed a "great week" ahead and referenced the ongoing tensions with North Korea.
+Arriving at his first General Assembly, Trump previewed a "great week" ahead and referenced the ongoing tensions with North Korea.

 "I think that most of you know how I feel," Trump said of the topic, which is sure to come up both in bilateral discussions throughout the week and Trump's highly anticipated remarks to the group Tuesday.

-In the past, Trump has derided the international diplomatic body as inefficient.
+In the past, Trump has been highly critical of the U.N.
 But as president he has also been helped by its work — especially on North Korea.
 The U.N.
 Security Council approved new sanctions on North Korea last week, with Nikki Haley, the U.S. ambassador to the U.N., telling reporters that the response is now "totally in (Pyongyang's) hands."

 Senior administration officials said Trump's address will be an opportunity to offer his "America First" vision on the world stage.
 The emphasis, according to National Security Advisor H.R.
 McMaster, will be on promoting peace and prosperity while urging all nations to come together to address grave dangers that threaten the global community.